venomouscyanide/S3GRL_OGB/README.md

 The baseline softwares used are adapted from:
 - GIC by Mavromatis et al. (https://github.com/cmavro/Graph-InfoClust-GIC)
 - WalkPool by Pan et al. (https://github.com/DaDaCheng/WalkPooling).
+- BUDDY/ELPH by Chamberlain et al. (https://github.com/melifluos/subgraph-sketching).
+We also used our own fork of this codebase to run BUDDY on ogbl-vessel available at https://github.com/venomouscyanide/subgraph-sketching.

 There are also some baseline model codes taken from :
 - OGB implementations (https://github.com/snap-stanford/ogb)